openfl/OpenFLDevelopersGuide/working-with-video/understanding-the-video-class.md

 • Capture input from the user’s camera.
 For more information, see

-“Working with cameras” on page 521
+"Working with cameras" on page 521

 .